Vyral/base-template/_posts/2020-02-17-an-important-message-on-buying-new-construction.md

 {% include youtube.html %}

-<Center>*If you’re thinking of buying a new construction home, consider these five points.*</center>
+*If you’re thinking of buying a new construction home, consider these five points.*

 Have you thought about buying a new construction home?
 If so, there are five points you need to be aware of:&nbsp;